lakinduakash/linux-wifi-hotspot/README.md

 * Show the connected devices
 * Add MAC filter

-### *** Open for collaborators ***
- Due to unavoidable reasons I am unable to actively maintain the repository.
-If anyone interseted to improve this repository let me know.

 ### Features

 * Share your wifi like in Windows - Use wifi and enable hotspot at the same time.